Profpatsch/yarn2nix/README.md

 # yarn2nix

 ```
-yarn2nix [path/to/yarn.lock]
+yarn2nix [--offline] [path/to/yarn.lock]
-yarn2nix --template [path/to/package.json]

   Convert a `yarn.lock` into a synonymous nix expression.
   If no path is given, search for `./yarn.lock`.
+  If --offline is given, abort if figuring out a hash
+  requires network access.

+yarn2nix --template [path/to/package.json]

-In the second invocation generate a template for your `package.json`.
+  Generate a package template nix-expression for your `package.json`.
 ```

 ## Features